vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Test-EsxiCertMgmtChecks.md

 The Test-VCFCertMgmtChecks runs the checks required for ESXi Certificate Management for a given cluster or an ESXi host.
 The following checks are run:

 - Check ESXi Certificate Mode
 - Check ESXi Lockdown Mode
-- Confirm CA In vCenter Server
+- Confirm Certificate Authority In vCenter Server
 - Check vSAN Health Status

 ## EXAMPLES